DaviDevMod/typesaurus.com/src/content/docs/type-safety/typed-ids.md

 → [When to use shared ids](/design/shared-and-static-ids#sharing-ids/)

 :::caution[Using inferred schema]
-While it's possible to use [inferred schema](/type-safety/inferring-schema/) to access organization id `Schema["organizations"]["Id]` elsewhere else, including the schema models, you can't use it to define the schema collections as it will cause a circular type.
+While it's possible to use [inferred schema](/type-safety/inferring-schema/) to access organization id `Schema["organizations"]["Id]` elsewhere, including the schema models, you can't use it to define the schema collections as it will cause a circular type.
 :::

 ## Static ids